Skip to main content

 Ideally, and particularly in the beginning, you want to communicate more than just your logo and name—you want to convey who you are and what your brand stands for.
 After all, 77% of consumers buy from brands that share their values.

-Brand awareness campaigns are vital, but it’s hard to measure their impact.
+These sort of marketing campaigns are vital, but measuring brand awareness can be difficult.
 To avoid wasting your budget, focus your brand awareness campaigns on channels where your audience spends time.
 If your customers are young professionals, try LinkedIn.
 If you’re selling to millennials or Gen Z, stick to Instagram or TikTok.
 If you’re running a campaign in a single city, keep your focus hyperlocal.

 Example: KFC Firelog